mroughan/SurrealNumbers.jl/README.md

-Note that the output of these varies: in the case where a shorthand was defined it just outputs (in bold) the shorthand, but otherwise it will show the angle bracket format of the components.
-To see the angle bracket format even when there is a shorthand defined use `pf`, e.g.
+Note that the output of these varies: in the case where a shorthand was defined it just outputs (in bold) the shorthand, but otherwise it will show the bracket format of the components.
+To see the bracket format even when there is a shorthand defined use the command `pf`, e.g.

     julia> println(" x_half = ", x_half, " = ")
     julia> pf(x_half)